 A lower cost, lower risk, more effective alternative to wholesale cost-cutting.

 The good news is that all that additional downstream, knock-on risk - is unnecessary.
 Which isn't to say that you shouldn't vigilantly manage your costs.
 That's smart business and the key to sustainably maximising profit.
 What we are saying is that there is a more effective, less costly, less risky way of dramatically improving profitability.
 And it doesn't involve costs at all.

-All three deliver the same financial outcome, but pipeline does so at vastly lower risk to the business.
+All three deliver the same financial outcome, but pipeline optimisation through marginal gains does so at a vastly lower cost and risk to the business.

 Assuming 40% gross margin and 10% EBITDA, each of the three options above will double the profitability of a company.
 If that company were to be currently delivering 5% EBITDA rather than 10%, the effect would be to treble profits.
 A company making a 10% loss would make a small profit.

 In pure commercial terms, all three produce a great result.
 But, how many companies could lose 34% of their cost bases and survive to tell the tale?
 How many would have anywhere near that number in available "fat"?

 Similarly, how many organisations are lucky enough to compete in markets or be so differentiated that they could increase their sales prices by 25% and not have their market share decimated?